TheBestTvarynka/tbt/content/posts/grafily-0.3.0...0.3.6/index.md

 I often see situations when child nodes are not centered relative to their parent node.
 I do not mean a small shift.
 I mean a huge misalignment.
-My internal engineer says to create my own node positioning algorithm for that specific case, but I am not sure it is worth the trouble and if I am even able to do that.
+My internal engineer says to create my own node-positioning algorithm for that specific case, but I am not sure it is worth the trouble or whether I am even able to do that.

 # References